Nazar17P3426/Trojans/README.md

-# Trojans
+# My trojans
-All of my malwares are here, but the source codes of my GDI malwares will be NEVER released, enjoy by testing them! 😄
+All of my malwares are here, enjoy by testing them! 😄